monk-io/docs/_mkdocs/docs/monkscript/working.md

 ## Loading manifests

-In order for Monk to be aware of a template, the file containing the template must be loaded.
+In order for Monk to be aware of a Kit, the file containing the Kit must be loaded.
 This is achieved by using the `load` command.

     monk load mystuff.yaml

 Remember to reload (use the load command again) any file that has been changed in order for Monk to acknowledge the changes.
-This is very important when developing the templates as forgetting to reload a template often leads to confusion.
+This is very important when developing the Kits as forgetting to reload a Kit often leads to confusion.

 Example development flow: